Our Story

 After working in recruitment and then for a large supermarket chain, I decided that with the birth of my children I wanted to follow my genes and set up The Preservation Society, producing jars packed with deliciousness using local seasonal ingredients.

 All of our recipes are family favourites, some handed down from my grandmothers, others crossing the pond from great friends in the US.
-We love using local seasonal ingredients, there really is nothing better and we have some great local produces in the Wye Valley and brilliant network of local "Swap Croppers" sharing their apples, quince and damsons plus our infamous Lord Lambourne apples from Paul Gowen, his Dad planted the apple tree about 50 years ago and we use the glut in our Lord Lambourne's Scrumpy Butter with Calvados.
+We love using local seasonal ingredients, there really is nothing better and we have some great local producers in the Wye Valley and brilliant network of local "Swap Croppers" sharing their apples, quince and damsons plus our infamous Lord Lambourne apples from Paul Gowen. his Dad planted the apple tree about 50 years ago and we use the glut in our Lord Lambourne's Scrumpy Butter with Calvados.

 We make our preserves traditionally, in small batches using the open pan method and plenty of time, most batches take about 6 hours to cook before the jars are hand filled, hand lidded and labelled.
-We're a small artisan kitchen and love it that way.Our preservatives are sugar, local cider vinegar and time - we don't use additives as we want the ingredients to speak for themselves.
+We're a small artisan kitchen and love it that way.
+Our preservatives are sugar, local cider vinegar and time - we don't use additives as the ingredients to speak for themselves.

 All of our jars are recyclable and you can return them and we'll give you 10p back - think of us as your local Pop Bottle business.
 Our packaging is recycled & recycleable and even the sleeves on our bottles are 100% compostable.